rubocode/frontier.nvim/doc/design/tangent.md

 > You have to pick carefully.
 > **Steve Jobs**

-However, it has a narrowed its focus and market a self-proclaimed niche in networking and backend scaling.
+However, it has narrowed its focus and market a self-proclaimed niche in networking and backend scaling.
 Effective light-weight threading via goroutines has become a simple yet powerful feature for massive scaling.